isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 This includes hardware and test scenario descriptions, as well as current results.

-After enabling multi-threading, the number of threads is set by ``thread-pool-size`` parameter, and results from our tests show that best configurations for kea-dhcp4 are:
+After enabling multi-threading, the number of threads is set by the ``thread-pool-size`` parameter.
+Results from our tests show that the best settings for ``kea-dhcp4`` are:

 -  ``thread-pool-size``: 4 when using ``memfile`` for storing leases.